Alexandru Mățan: Columbus Crew

 On 8 March 2021, Mățan joined American team Columbus Crew in a transfer rumored to be worth around €1.5 million.
 He made his Major League Soccer debut on 18 April, coming on as an 88th-minute substitute for Pedro Santos in a goalless draw with Philadelphia Union.

 Mățan registered his first CONCACAF Champions League game 11 days later, a 2–2 home draw with Mexican side Monterrey.
-Playing mainly as a left winger, he totaled 30 matches in all competitions during his first season in Columbus, starting in only nine of them and failing to score.
+Playing mainly as a left winger, he totaled 30 matches in all competitions during his first season in Columbus, starting only nine of them and failing to score.

 Loan to Rapid București

 After falling down the pecking order for the Columbus Crew and featuring for the reserve team, Mățan was sent on a five-month loan to Rapid București on 9 August 2022, with the loan also including a purchase option.
 He made his debut for "the White-Burgundies" four days later, in a 1–0 away derby loss to Petrolul Ploiești.

 On 23 December 2022, it was announced that Mățan's loan ended, with the player having made only six appearances due to a stress fracture suffered on his toe.